ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/sw_database/llvm.md

 ---
 name: Clang/LLVM
 category: Compilers/Tools
-description: LLVM is a set of compiler and toolchain technologies that can be used to develop a frontend for any programming language and a backend for any instruction set architecture
+description: LLVM is a set of compiler and toolchain technologies that can be used to develop a frontend for any programming language and a backend for any instruction set architecture.
 download_url: https://releases.llvm.org/download.html
 works_on_arm: true
 supported_minimum_version: